Why is English spelling such a headache?

 2. There are lots of spelling alternatives for both vowels and consonants.

-(You can see the spelling alternatives in a free downloadable phonic code chart on our website)
+(You can see the spelling alternatives in these free downloadable charts.)

 3. A spelling can represent different sounds.